yespiggy/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `list` : Lists all startups.

-   * `add n/Pichu p/98765432 i/finance v/10 f/B e/pichuhr@example.com a/pichu street, block 123, #01-01` : Adds a start up called `Pichu` to CapitalConnect.
+   * `add n/Pichu p/98765432 i/finance v/10 f/B e/pichuhr@example.com a/pichu street, block 123, #01-01` : Adds a startup called `Pichu` to CapitalConnect.

    * `delete 3` : Deletes the 3rd startup shown in the current list.